Schedule Your COVID-19 Vaccine Now

 Campus Fitness Centers and Athletic Facilities

-Fitness facilities will not be accessible outside of the supervised open times.
-For more information about their safety protocols and hours of operation, visit the Athletics website.
+For information about CMU's fitness facilities, safety protocols and hours of operation, visit the Athletics website.

-Gesling Stadium, the outdoor track, the soccer field, the outdoor basketball court and the tennis courts will be open and monitored by Athletics department staff.
-The Department of Athletics and Recreation is offering a number of virtual opportunities for all members of our community.
+Gesling Stadium, the outdoor track, the soccer field, the outdoor basketball court and the tennis courts are open and monitored by Athletics department staff.
+Additionally, the Department of Athletics and Recreation is offering a number of virtual opportunities for all members of our community.